yiflin/cop-3503-project/README.md

 things that need to be done:

-make something that stores a bunch of possible questions and answers for the sphinx riddle, and randomly selects one and writes it into SPHINX_RIDDLE.txt at start of program
+make something that stores a bunch of possible questions and answers for the sphinx riddle, and randomly selects one and writes it into SPHINX_RIDDLE.txt at start of program--- base done
+Still have to write riddle

 edit Trolls class to have randomly generated time until sunrise